 The interest rates on these bonds were hedged by interest rate swaps, which were bifurcated as of the date of the refunding.
 As defined by GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments ("GASB 53"), debt-type instruments (swaps) with market exposure are accounted for by bifurcating the transaction between a borrowing and an embedded derivative.
 The fair values of each element of the bifurcation can be made by estimating the fair value of the instrument (swaps) less the fair value of the borrowing.
 GASB 53 requires that associated interest swaps be tested for hedge effectiveness to qualify for the application of hedge accounting.
-On October 31, 2019, the associated interest swaps were tested and qualified for hedge accounting.
+On August 6, 2019, the associated interest swaps were tested and qualified for hedge accounting.
 Accordingly, the fair value of the interest rate swaps on August 6, 2019 of negative \$80 million was recorded as an imputed borrowing and a deferred outflow of resources by the Authority.
-These amounts are being amortized on a straight-line basis over the remaining life of the swaps and were \$78.5 million at October 31, 2019.
-Apart from the imputed borrowing, the interest rate swap agreements, which continue in effect and continue as a hedge, had a negative fair value (from August 6, 2019) of \$747 thousand at October 31, 2019.
-This negative fair value is recorded as a deferred outflow of resources and a liability in the Authority's statement of net position (deficit).
+These amounts are being amortized on a straight-line basis over the remaining life of the swaps and were \$72.3 million at October 31, 2020.
+Apart from the imputed borrowing, the interest rate swap agreements, which continue in effect and continue as a hedge, had a negative fair value of \$16.2 million at October 31, 2020.
+This negative fair value is recorded as a deferred outflow of resources and a liability on the Authority's statement of net position (deficit).